Why Do People Go to Therapy?

 Parenting and family dynamics

 Families can involve complicated social systems.
-In situations involving family strife or intense family dynamics, family therapy can help family better understand one another and learn ways to be more supportive of each other’s needs.
+In situations involving family strife or intense family dynamics, family therapy can help family better understand one another and help them learn ways to be more supportive of each other’s needs.
 Family therapy may be beneficial when attempting to identify unhealthy dynamics before they become ingrained family behavior patterns in the long term.

 Life changes